Orders, decorations, and medals of Croatia: Medalja

 Medals are awarded "to members of the active and reserve components of the armed and police forces of the Republic of Croatia for participation in certain military-police operations and to individuals for exceptional undertakings."

 Government awards

-State ministries grant or sponsor various other top-level annual awards:
+State ministries grant or sponsor various other top-level annual awards, most notably the Croatian State Award (Državna nagrada) each year to Croatian citizens who have excelled in a specific field.
+Key awards include: